murda94/first-test/README.md

 ## Extension Javascript

-It is possible to extend the project into a web application,indeed all the libraries used here exist also in javascript:
+It is possible to extend the project into a web application,indeed all the libraries used here are supported also in javascript:

 OpenCV.js documantation: https://docs.opencv.org/3.4/d5/d10/tutorial_js_root.html